mcarr823/pi-tv-streamer/install/remotes/Argon.md

 This section covers the Argon IR Remote.

-Depending on the store you buy it from, it might be called "Argon IR Remote for Argon ONE V2 and M.2 Cases".
+Depending on the store you buy it from, it might be called "Argon IR Remote for Argon ONE V2 and M.2 Cases" or something similar.

 ## Raspberry Pi OS